mikechen66/AlexNet_TensorFlow_2/README.md

 """
 The User Guide:

-Part One.
-Development Environment
+# Development Environment

-1. For the following development environment, develoeprs can direcly run the script.
+## For the following development environment, develoeprs can direcly run the script.

 Miniconda 4.8.3
 Ubuntu 18.04 LTS